I read this post recently by William Wiggins at Fistful of Talent on Transgenderism. It's a simple, insightful piece on being aware.

 - You're a leader.

 - You're full of personal thoughts, a specific background and some form of bias.
+You think how you think.
+Politics included.

-What if you weren't late the game?
 What if you decided that rather than be late to the game, you made it a priority to make all feel welcome and on equal ground in your company or on your team as a leader?

 I'll tell you what if, my friend.
 If that was your approach, you'd find the people in question - the special class of people currently causing others discomfort (the groups change over time) - incredibly willing to work for you and just as importantly, freed to do their best work.
 You'd be maximizing your ability to get great work from the resources you have.